jess-smith49/group-project/README.md

 # Technologies

-The technolgies used in this were HTML, CSS, JS, JQuery, Bootstrap, GitHub, GitHub Pages, Computer Terminal
+The technolgies used in this were HTML, CSS, JS, JQuery, Bootstrap, GitHub, GitHub Pages, Computer Terminal, Sass

 # Future Development